PressTrace

 Stories can change.
 Old versions should not vanish.

-A news story does not stop changing once it is published.
-PressTrace saves each public version with a capture time, so readers can see what moved and when it moved.
-Here is one article, over one night, as its headline changed.
+PressTrace saves each public version of a news article with a capture time, so readers can see what moved and when it moved.
+Below is one LA Times article — one newspaper, one night, six versions.

 PressTrace saves every public version of a news article as it changes after publication.
 When an editor rewrites a headline or reworks the body, the new version is kept beside the old ones with its capture time.
 The old version stays visible, so you can see what a story said when it first went live and what it says now, side by side.